Weighting Grades in Blackboard: Weight by Category

-Blackboard has worked to improve its gradebook over time, providing new features and more advanced functionality.
-Although the Grade Center still doesn't the same high degree of flexibility that keeping a gradebook in Excel might have (since Excel allows you to create your own custom formulas), it does have many time-saving features.
+Blackboard has worked to improve its gradebook over time, and in version 8, it has rewritten the interface, now calling the gradebook the Grade Center.
+Although the Grade Center doesn't have the same high level of flexibility that keeping a gradebook in Excel might have (since Excel allows you to create your own custom formulas), it does have many time-saving features.
 One such feature is calculating your grades for you, based on the weights you set for the various items in your Grade Center.

 If you are using Blackboard as your official grade book for your course, we strongly encourage you to

 download a copy (instructions open in new window) of your Gradebook to Excel at regular intervals, to provide a backup copy.

 If you'll want Blackboard to calculate final averages for student grades, you need to indicate to Blackboard how each item in the Gradebook should count towards the final grade; in other words, you need to weight your grades.
 Blackboard provides two methods of weighting grades: Weight by Item and Weight by Category.
 When you weight grades by item, you provide a percentage value for each item in the Grade Center, with all the weights adding up to 100%.
 For that method, it's best to add all items to your Grade Center in advance - see